wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 As a result, the attacker can send a request to the vulnerable web application from a malicious website by posing as a legitimate user who is authenticated on the vulnerable site; the attacker does not even need to have access to that user's cookies.

 **Remediation:**

+!!! info "Solved by browsers"
+    CSRF problem is solved in all modern browsers via content security policies (CSP).
+Other protection methods are less useful but still can be used.

 You may follow these recommendations: